Solar PV Panels Ireland

 4. Do I need a battery to go solar?

 No, you don’t have to have a battery, but adding one can increase the benefits of your solar system.
 Without a battery, you’ll use the energy generated by your panels in real time, and any excess power will be sent to the grid.
 However, if you add a battery storage system, you can store any extra energy for later use—like at night or on cloudy days.
-This allows you to maximize the use of your solar energy and save even more on electricity costs.
+This allows you to maximise the use of your solar energy and save even more on electricity costs.